 And when they opened up the Instagram API to allow external services to post to user accounts, things really opened up.

 And given that you are already creating content on your blog, you can absolutely have it perform double duty on Instagram.
 Best of all, it’s not hard to do.
-You just need a good plugin.
+You just need a plugin for social media that specializes in automation.
 We happen to know of some.
 How about that?

-First off, Blog2Social (as you may be able to tell by its name) is not limited to Instagram.
+First off, Blog2Social (as you may be able to tell by its name) is not an Instagram-specific plugin.
+There are many plugins out there that focus on connecting Instagram to your website, but Blog2Social doesn’t just stop at one social network.
 You can use the plugin to post from WordPress to Instagram or any of 16 social media platforms.
 For this, however, we’re going to focus on Instagram.

 The plugin itself is free.
 You can 100% post to Instagram and the other networks from WordPress using the basic version.
 The Premium version, however, is where you get access to automation.
 For $79 USD, you can automatically post to Instagram from WordPress.
 With the ease of the plugin and the other premium features you get, we feel that it’s worth it.
 But if you don’t want to pay, you can manually share from the plugin, too.